pandas-dev/pandas/doc/source/user_guide/groupby.rst

 .. _groupby.specify:

-Grouping with a Grouper specification
+Grouping with a grouper specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may need to specify a bit more data to properly group.
 You can